 Research interests

-I have relatively diverse research interests in evolutionary biology with topics ranging from speciation and reproductive isolation, invasion processes, behavior genetics to host-pathogen co-evolution.
-Research approaches span genome and transcriptome analyses as well as the use of "classical" molecular markers and morphological data, but we may also set up specific experiments in the laboratory and perform extensive observations in the field.
-Study organisms are most often rodents of the Microtus and Myodes genus and their more or less faithful parasites, but also other vertebrates and invertebrates.
+I have relatively diverse research interests in evolutionary biology with topics ranging from speciation and reproductive isolation, invasion processes, evolutionary genomics to host-pathogen co-evolution and forensics.
+Research approaches span genome analyses and environmental DNA as well as the use of "classical" molecular markers and morphological data, but we may also set up specific experiments and perform observations in the field.
+Study organisms are most often rodents of the Microtus and Myodes genus and their more or less faithful parasites, but also domestic dogs and their viruses, and birds.
 My recent publications below give a flavor of my research interests and study organisms.

 Editorial boards